Bailout vs Bankruptcy: Which Financial Lifeline Is Right for You?

 Defining Bankruptcies

-• Chapter 7: Liquidation of assets to pay off debts
+• Chapter 7: Liquidation of assets to pay off debts, often used by individuals with limited income.

-• Chapter 13: Debt repayment plan for individuals
+• Chapter 13: A repayment plan for individuals, allowing debt reorganization over 3-5 years.

 Key Differences Between Bailouts and Bankruptcies